The B2B lead generation definitive guide

 Ideal Customer Profile: List of key questions you need to answer

 To create a complete ICP, you need to define necessary information like the industry they work, the company’s size, pain points and budget.
-But, to get all the key details, here we included a list of key questions you may need to answer.
+But, to get all the key details, here we included a list of key questions you may need to answer to develop an optimal B2B lead generation strategy.

 - What is the purpose of the organisation?